Close Icon

 Praa Sands Beach is a great Cornwall surfing beach for those with kids to entertain!
 They’ll love the sands that are great for sandcastles and the shoreline is perfect for splashing.

 Keen surfers should be at the ready; every so often Praa produces fast, hollow and heavy waves, which are particularly good at a high tide!
+No wonder it is considered one of the best beaches in South Cornwall.

 There’s also a pretty stop-off point where you can enjoy a coffee whilst sitting back and soaking up the sun.